DickerDackel/lfo/README.md

 make the square wave generate a `1` for the first 3rd of the period, and a `0` for the remaining time.

+**Note**: The value of the pulse width parameters is normalized to 0-1.
+That way, you won't have to modify it every time you change the period of the LFO.

 The `lfo.pw_offset` now shifts the start position of the *pulse*.
 By default, it starts at the beginning of the period.
 But if you would want a narrow pulse in the middle of the wave, you can shift the start.